This post may contain affiliate links. Please read my disclosure policy.

 Start with excellent — preferably organic — ingredients.

-And because Seeds of Change™ donates a portion of their profits to help community-based gardens and farms, I feel like I’m helping to keep a wholesome, organic vibe going.
+Seeds of Change™ donates a portion of their profits to help community-based gardens and farms, I feel like I’m helping to keep a wholesome, organic vibe going.

 Tacos satisfy on so many levels.